bohrium/perturb/rebut/synth.markdown

       edges).
 So for small eta, terms with few edges dominate.
 E.g., Cor.s (6,7) involve (3,2)-edged diagrams.

-* "Feynman": Both our and Feynman's formalisms arise from differentiating of a sum-over-paths of a product-over-time of an exp.
+* "Feynman": Both our and Feynman's formalisms arise from differentiating a sum-over-paths of a product-over-time of an exp.
 Our diagrams' fuzzy ties yield loops.
 Like Penrose's "String Diagrams", ours use edges to depict contraction --- we will adopt this name if advised.